Don't Be A Tourist. Get Off the Beaten Path in Cuba

-Once, just buying a plane ticket and was traveling Cuba off the beaten path.
+Once, just buying a plane ticket and traveling to Cuba was off the beaten path.
 But this is not the case any longer.
 Since Obama eased travel restrictions between the United States and Cuba, there has been a 77% increase in American tourism.
 The tourist trail of travel in Cuba is forming and you’ll see Americans all over the place in typical hot-spots.
 But there are still off the beaten path places, even in Havana, that are mostly untouched by our culture and influence.

 Before your trip, make sure to check out: